sidney-eliot/3d-artists-handbook/content/rendering-and-compositing-and-uploading.md

 ### Turntable Animation Rendering

 Turntable animations are a looping animation where a character does one full turn in a circle, perfectly looping back to the first frame.
 One could directly render out a video, but it's better to let the renderer render every frame as a separate image, so that if it crashes while rendering one doesn't have to start from the beginning again.
-Then after all frames are rendered into a folder, one can stitch them together again.
+Then, after all frames are rendered into a folder, one can stitch them together again.

-When animating the rotation it's important to make sure that the keyframe interpolation mode is set properly.
-In Blender for example per default the animations has easing at the start and end (to fix in Blender: Keyframe Interpolation Mode > Linear).
-Also make sure to start at frame 1 and not frame 0.
+When animating the rotation, it's important to make sure that the keyframe interpolation mode is set properly.
+In Blender for example, per default the animations has easing at the start and end (to fix in Blender: Keyframe Interpolation Mode > Linear).
+Also, make sure to start at frame 1 and not frame 0.

 The amount of frames the animation should have depends on the duration that one full turn should take and the frame rate the animation will be rendered at: